AAUSat-2: Operations

 After the launch on 28 April 2008, AAUSat-2 beacon was received at Cal Poly University in California but two-way amateur radio communications could not be achieved as it turned out that AAUSat-2 was transmitting at a lower level than anticipated.
 After upgrades to the ground station were completed, fully functional two-way communication were achieved and continued with normal operations until May 2009 after a year of successful operation.

-The ground station has remained in operation and beacons are received on a regular basis and AAUSat-2 is still considered operational - although heavy tumbling is observed (December 2009).
-Beacons are still received on regular basis in March 2011.
-In addition, AAUSat-2 does receive and acknowledge commands from ground and log files has been requested and received.
+The ground station has remained in operation and beacons are received on a regular basis, and AAUSat-2 is still considered operational, although heavy tumbling is observed (December 2009).
+Beacons were still received on a regular basis as of March 2011.
+In addition, AAUSat-2 does receive and acknowledge commands from ground, and log files have been requested and received.
 Due to the very high tumbling (more than 2.5 Hz) it has not been possible to decode log files.

-Below is a snapshot of the radio communication.
-On left side is a beacon, next a request for log is issued and AAUSat-2 reply with a transmission of the logfile.
-Notice the high tumbling rate.

 In March 2012, the AAUSAT-II mission was officially retired by the project — but the CubeSat is still up and running.
+As of 2022, the satellite continues to function.